Der abenteuerliche Simplicissimus

 Simplicius Simplicissimus (German: Der abenteuerliche Simplicissimus Teutsch) is a picaresque novel of the lower Baroque style, written in five books by German author Hans Jakob Christoffel von Grimmelshausen published in 1668, with the sequel Continuatio appearing in 1669.
 Inspired by the events and horrors of the Thirty Years' War which devastated Germany from 1618 to 1648, it is regarded as the first adventure novel in the German language and the first German novel masterpiece.

 The full subtitle is "The account of the life of an odd vagrant named Melchior Sternfels von Fuchshaim: namely where and in what manner he came into this world, what he saw, learned, experienced, and endured therein; also why he again left it of his own free will."
-Grimmelshausen note several sequels that together form the Simplician cycle, notably The Life of Courage from 1670.
+Grimmelshausen note several sequels that together form the Simplician Cycle: The Life of Courage and Tearaway from 1670 and the two-volume The Wondrous Bird's Nest from 1672 and 1675.

 Editions